IT4043E-IT5384-2023/it4043e_group26_problem2/README.md

 Create a file name account.key including username, password, and bearer token to Twitter account Changed the keyword to crawling in config.yaml file\

-Create a file name 'data' and for each keyword, create each file jason.
-For example 'bitcoin.jason'
+Create a file name 'data'

 Running the code in tweet_crawler.py to start crawling:
 ```